Yumi-Lab/yumi-wiki/docs/SmartPI/SmartPi_Test_USB_Camera.md

 ### Run the C Program

-Run the program to capture an image from the camera:
+Run the program to display the live video feed from the camera:

 ```bash
 ./camera_test
 ```

-The image will be saved as `captured_frame.jpg` in the current directory.
+The video feed will be displayed in a window, and you can press `q` to exit the window.
 Make sure to adjust the video source (`/dev/video0`, `/dev/video1`, etc.) based on your setup.

+---

+By following these steps, you will be able to test the USB camera on the Smart Pi One using either Python or C, displaying the live video feed with `imshow()`, and you can record video using `ffmpeg`.
+Always ensure you are using the correct video source (`/dev/video0`, `/dev/video1`, etc.) based on what the system detects.